 Ryan Flugaur, DPT

 Nathan is an outpatient physical therapist at Point Forward Physical Therapy.
-Nathan is originally from Sheboygan Falls, WI and attended the University of Wisconsin - Madison where he obtained his bachelor’s degree in Kinesiology in 2013.
+Nathan is originally from Sheboygan Falls, WI, and attended the University of Wisconsin - Madison where he obtained his bachelor’s degree in Kinesiology in 2013.
 Following graduation, Nathan married his wife, Jana, and they moved to the east coast while he attended the University of Delaware.
 He graduated with a master’s degree in Anatomy and Clinical Health Sciences and a doctorate in Physical Therapy in 2016.
-Nathan enjoys working with all orthopedic and sports related injuries, with particular interest in working with runners.
-Nathan himself is a avid runner who competes in everything from 5Ks to marathons.
-He also is a Chief Contributor for Doctors of Running (doctorsofrunning.com), which is a group of Doctors of Physical Therapy who produce running shoe reviews as well as articles on running gait, rehabilitation, and injury prevention.
-In his spare time, he enjoys delving into the latest evidenced based training techniques to improve running performance.
-Nathan is certified by the Movement Performance Institute in movement, gait, and running evaluation and treatment.
-In addition to his expertise in sports injuries, his unique skill set also includes treatment of vestibular dysfunction and vertigo.
+Since beginning practice, he has dedicated himself to further education and specialization in the physical therapy profession.
+He is a Board Certified Orthopedic Clinical Specialist and obtained his OCS in 2021.
+Nathan is also certified by the Movement Performance Institute in movement, gait, and running evaluation and treatment.
+Nathan enjoys working with all orthopedic and sports-related injuries, with a particular interest in working with runners.
+Nathan himself is an avid runner who competes in everything from 5Ks to marathons.
+He is also a Chief Contributor for Doctors of Running (doctorsofrunning.com), a group of Doctors of Physical Therapy who produce running shoe reviews and articles on running gait, rehabilitation, and injury prevention.
+He enjoys delving into the latest evidence-based training techniques to improve running performance and remaining healthy in his spare time.
+In addition to his expertise in sports injuries, his unique skill set also includes the treatment of vestibular dysfunction and vertigo.
 Nathan enjoys spending time with his wife Jana, and their sons, Henry and Raymond.
-In his free time, he enjoys running, playing sports, and watching the Badgers.
+In his free time, he enjoys running, playing board games, and watching the Badgers, Bucks, Packers, and Brewers.

-Shelly grew up in Elmhurst, Illinois, a suburb of Chicago and graduated from York Community High School in 2005 where she competed in a wide variety of sports including water polo, volleyball, bowling, diving, and travel softball.
-She was looking for a college to play sports and attend a top tier athletic training program which led her to UW-Stevens Point.
+Shelly grew up in Elmhurst, Illinois, a suburb of Chicago, and graduated from York Community High School in 2005 where she competed in a wide variety of sports including water polo, volleyball, bowling, diving, and travel softball.
+She was looking for a college to play sports and attend a top-tier athletic training program which led her to UW-Stevens Point.
 She graduated in 2010 after competing in track and field for 4 years with a bachelor of science degree in Athletic Training.
-Upon graduation she worked in a variety of settings including orthopedics, high school and college athletics, walk-in clinic, industrial and factory evaluation and rehab.
+Upon graduation, she worked in a variety of settings including orthopedics, high school and college athletics, walk-in clinic, industrial and factory evaluation, and rehab.
 She worked the majority of her early career with orthopedic surgeons seeing patients in the clinic and assisting in the operating room.
 This has provided her extensive knowledge of surgical processes and gives her unique insight into post-surgical rehabilitation.
 She also worked with concussion management and motion analysis.
 Working at Point Forward has allowed her to combine her knowledge of sports medicine with her passion for sports and fitness.
+She recently became RRCA Run Coach certified which allows her to help coach runners of all ages and abilities reach their running-related goals.
+Her unique athletic training and biomechanical knowledge make her a uniquely well-rounded coach.
 Shelly enjoys spending time with her husband Noah and 4 daughters, Faith, Lily, Eva, and Chloe.
 In addition to spending time with her family, Shelly enjoys competing in triathlons and running races, being outside including gardening, cooking, reading, and crafts.

 Shelly Utecht LAT/ATC